christophbrosch/vault/10 SmartCrawl/11 Literature Overview.md

 <mark style="background-color: #ff6666">Conclusion</mark>
 > In this paper, we introduce the scraper generation task and the paradigm that combines LLMs and scrapers to improve the reusability of the current language-agent-based framework.
 We then propose AUTOSCRAPER , a two-phase framework including progressive generation and synthesis module to generate a more stable and executable action sequence.
 Our comprehensive experiments demonstrate that AUTOSCRAPER can outperform the state-of-the-art baseline in the scraper generation task.

-The authors compare their results with supervised baselines and come to the conclusion that their zero-shot learning approach leveraging LLMs can surpass these baselines.
+The authors compare their results with supervised learning baselines and come to the conclusion that their zero-shot learning approach leveraging LLMs can surpass them.